Anarchy in Mexico – a comic novel about screwed-up families and politics from the author of Down the Rabbit Hole

 - ‘Villalobos’s latest book, Quesadillas, is surreal, and not without laughs – the stoner uncle is called Pink Floyd.’
 Sinead Gleeson, Irish Times

 - ‘Quesadillas is gloriously absurd, celebrates the fantastical, and plays with notions of magic realism.
 It is his delight in language that marks out Villalobos as a writer of distinction.
 He is well served by Rosalind Harvey’s flawless translation.’
-Lucy Popescu, Books of the Year, English PEN
+Lucy Popescu, The Independent

 - ‘Quesadillas is bursting with Villalobos’ comic invention.’
 El País